 dogs respond well to things that are fun and tasty, and are less likely to do the things that are boring.
 Try and work out what their motivation is and see if you can find a way to help them get their wishes politely and safely.

 For a detailed explanation of how to discourage jumping up, check out our methods page.
-It’s used as an example of how ethical trainers encourage nice manners and kindly modify behaviour.
+It’s used as a step- by- step example of how ethical trainers encourage nice manners and kindly modify behaviour without problems surfacing elsewhere later.

 Every dog owner, at some point thinks “what have I done?” (usually after discovering some destruction)